intgr/uqm-wasm/README.md

 Known issues
 ------------
+* Gameplay: No support for persistent saved games.
 * Audio: Firefox doesn't play some samples (e.g. menu ping), but works in Chrome
-* Audio: MixSDL does not work
+* Audio: MixSDL does not work (OpenAL works)
-* Threading: SDL threading does not work (pthread only)
+* Threading: SDL threading does not work (pthreads work)

 Troubleshooting
 ---------------